IceMetalPunk/TotemEssentials/README.md

 As mentioned, I also recommend using JEI as well; you can find the downloads for that mod [here](https://minecraft.curseforge.com/projects/just-enough-items-jei/files).
 JEI is not necessary to play with Totem Essentials, but it's very useful!

+## Configuration
+As of version 1.1.0, Totem Essentials has a few configuration options.
+You can change the default durability of every totem which has durability.
+You can also enable or disable any totem recipes, and the essence for any disabled totems won't drop anymore, either. **(Note: Changing a recipe configuration will require you to restart Minecraft before the changes take effect.)**

 ## Videos
 [Official Walkthrough](https://youtu.be/j3OsvvUPfrM)